AnthonyVadala/balena-pi-hole_minecraft-server/README.md

 - A free balenaCloud account
 - Raspberry Pi 4B (4GB Model **HIGHLY** recommended)
+- A fan to cool the CPU on the Raspberry Pi
 - 16GB or greater micro SD Card (SanDisk Extreme Pro SD cards recommended)

 ## Setting Up